 The Global Solutions Summit 2021

-The Global Solutions Summit 2021, May 27-28, 2021 in Berlin, Germany will bring together global leaders, policy makers, and opinion leaders to share their thoughts on major global issues.
-Prof. Munir, Chairman, IPAG and G20 Co-chair of Task Force on Digital Transformation will speak on how to bridge the Digital Divide in the Digital Age.
+The Global Solutions Summit 2021, May 27-28, 2021 in Berlin, Germany brought together global leaders, policy makers, and opinion leaders to share their thoughts on major global issues.
+Prof. Munir, Chairman, IPAG and G20 Co-chair of Task Force on Digital Transformation spoke on how to bridge the Digital Divide in the Digital Age.

 For the 2021 G20 Leadership Summit to be held in Italy, IPAG Chairman, Syed Munir Khasru has been nominated as the Co-Chair for the task force on Digital Transformation.

 Prof. Khasru speaking at the first virtual meeting of the Task Force on Digital Transformation for the G20 Leadership Summit, 2021 led by Dr. Maria Chiara Carrozza, Former Italian Education Minister

 Published Policy Briefs for G20 Leadership Summits (2017-20)